 Who Documents HR Policies and Procedures?

-Finally, HR personnel could take time from their busy schedules enforcing these policies to write out the Employee Code of Conduct and other documentation.
+Finally, HR personnel could take time from their busy schedules to write out the Employee Code of Conduct and other documentation.
 But why should they?
 Technical writers assemble and communicate complex information in a clear and useful manner.
 One of the things they specialize in is policy and procedure documentation!
-In this way, the HR personnel can consult with them on all the policies and procedures they want written out.
+In this way, the HR personnel can consult with them on all the HR policies and procedures they want written out.
 Finally, the technical writers at Essential Data Corporation can make it easy for them by authoring the document.

 Whether you need a team of consultants to produce a complete line of documentation or a single technical writer for a brief project, Essential Data’s Engagement Manager will lead the project from start to finish.
 At Essential Data Corporation, the quality of our work is guaranteed.
 Contact us today to get started.
 (800) 221-0093 or firstname.lastname@example.org